sohaamir/neuro_resources/README.md

 - [NEURO Python and GLM](https://github.com/N-HEDGER/NEURO_Python) An interactive guide to using Python for fMRI data analysis, as well as a visual demonstration of concepts in neuroimaging such as proprcessing and the General Linear Model (GLM).
 The more basic overview of FSL/FEAT and GLM stuff is [here](https://github.com/N-HEDGER/training-fens/tree/main/UoReading).
 Materials by Nick Hedger, University of Reading.
 - [BrainIAK](https://brainiak.org/tutorials/) Tutorials for more advanced fMRI analysis including machine learning and real-time fMRI.
 - [Explorations of fMRI methods and theory](https://github.com/huffman-spatial-cognition-lab/exploration_of_fMRI_methods_and_theory) A course containing Python notebooks and instructions for running explorations of activation analysis and multivariate pattern analysis (MVPA) to demonstrate the interplay between fMRI methods and theory.
 Created for an undergraduate cognitive neuroscience course at Colby College by Derek Huffman.
 See the accompanying preprint [here](https://osf.io/preprints/psyarxiv/8kvfu).
+### Meta-analysis of fMRI data
+- [NiMARE](https://nimare.readthedocs.io/en/stable/index.html) NiMARE is a Python package for performing meta-analyses, and derivative analyses using meta-analytic data, of the neuroimaging literature, providing a standard syntax for performing a wide range of analyses and for interacting with databases of coordinates and images from fMRI studies.
+- [SDM Project](https://www.sdmproject.com/) Seed-based d Mapping (formerly "Signed Differential Mapping") is a statistical technique for meta-analyzing studies on differences in brain activity or structure which used neuroimaging techniques such as fMRI, VBM, DTI or PET.
+- [Neurosynth Compose](https://compose.neurosynth.org/) A free and open platform for neuroimaging meta-analysis where you can perform custom neuroimaging meta-analyses entirely in the browser, and quickly get results in the cloud using automated analysis pipelines.

 ### Neuroimaging software/tools
 There are far too many to list, and it doesn't bear mentioning software like [FSL](), [SPM](), [AFNI](), [Freesurfer](), [mricron](), and many others that most people will already know about and use.
 Instead here are some I think are most important for fMRI research that people may not know about.
 Many of these are collated on the software section of the NITRC (NeuroImaging Tools and Resources Collaboratory) [website](https://www.nitrc.org/top/toplist.php?type=downloads).